supercollider/scvim/README.md

 Defaults to `"~/.vim/bundle/scvim/bin/sc_dispatcher"`.
 Change it if you have installed the plugin in other location.
 * `g:scFlash`: Highlighting of evaluated code
-* `g:sclangWindowOrientation`: sets default window orientation when using a supported terminal multiplexer.
+* `g:scSplitDirection`: sets default window orientation when using a supported terminal multiplexer.
 See Multiplexer Options for more info
-* `g:sclangWindowSize`: sets default window size (percentage of screen) when using a supported terminal multiplexer.
+* `g:scSplitSize`: sets default window size (percentage of screen) when using a supported terminal multiplexer.
 See Multiplexer Options for more info

 Example `.vimrc` line for gnome-terminal users: